A version of this article was originally published by CFA Institute for Enterprising Investor.

 Do all potential investors understand what this means and how it can impact return presentations and comparisons?

-As one leading private equity professional recently said, a form of this return engineering “could potentially lift [the returns I’ve been mentioning] by 3% or more.” beyond returns that might already be high compared with the actual cash-on-cash returns that investors receive.
+As one leading private equity professional recently said, a form of this return engineering could lift returns by 3% or more beyond the returns I mentioned earlier, which might already be high as compared with the actual cash-on-cash returns investors have received.

-Access can be great, and to be clear, as far as I know, nothing is technically wrong or non-compliant in the way the private equity returns I’ve mentioned can be presented to “accredited” or “sophisticated” investors.
+In addition, far as I know, nothing is technically wrong or non-compliant in the way the private equity returns I’ve mentioned can be presented to what regulators call “accredited” or “sophisticated” investors.

-As Howard Marks, CFA, noted some time ago, there is no easy way to evaluate private investment (PE, venture capital, etc.) returns and so:
+As Howard Marks noted some time ago, there is no easy way to evaluate private investment returns.

-As I wrote in my first piece for the CFA Institute, “I believe it [would] be a positive for investors and for Wall Street, which many studies show has a big image and confidence problem, especially among younger generations who are the industry’s future.”
+As I wrote in a piece for the CFA Institute, “I believe it would be a positive for investors and for Wall Street, which many studies show has a big image and confidence problem, especially among younger generations who are the industry’s future.”

-Until then, maybe access should be accompanied by clear warning labels stating something like the following:
+Until then, maybe private access should be accompanied by clear warning labels stating something like the following: